Wellness 3 Paige Montes February 2, 2025

-Many dog owners love sharing snacks with their furry friends, but did you know that not all human foods are safe for pets?
+Many dog owners love sharing snacks with their furry friends, but did you know that not all human foods are safe for dogs?
 If you’re wondering whether mango is a safe fruit for your pup, the simple answer is yes—with some precautions.
 Mangoes are packed with vitamins and fiber that can benefit your dog, but it’s important to serve them properly by removing the skin and pit to avoid potential hazards.

 In this guide, you’ll learn everything you need to know about feeding mango to your dog safely.
 From its nutritional perks to portion sizes and risks to watch out for, we’ll help you make informed decisions for your pet’s health and happiness.